polkadot-js/extension/README.md

 ![Address QR code page screenshot](docs/pjp/addressQrCode.PNG)

-Now, you can easily stake using the extension.
+Now, you can easily stake using the polkadot JS Plus extension. you just need enter the amount you want to stake and choose auto mode, it will do the rest.

 ![stake page screenshot](docs/pjp/stake.PNG)

-View your nominated validators info.
+View your nominated validators info, even edit the list of the validators.

 ![nominated validators page screenshot](docs/pjp/nominatedValidators.PNG)